 INTRODUCTION

-This report presents guidelines for eating black bass species, Common Carp, and sunfish species from Alondra Park Lake (Figure 1) in Los Angeles County.
+This report presents guidelines for eating black bass species, Channel Catfish, Common Carp, Striped Bass, and sunfish species from Senator Wash Reservoir (Figure 1).
+Consumption advice is based on levels of mercury and selenium found in these species.

 LOCATION